The Bankrate promise

 These are the best investments you can make with that kind of cash.

 1. Pay down debt

 2. Build up your savings

 Only 2 in 5 Americans have enough savings to cover an unexpected $500 expense, according to a recent Bankrate survey.
 One out of four Americans would finance the expense using a credit card, the survey found.

-Financial planners recommend you carry three to six months’ worth of expenses in a savings account, to give yourself a little bit of a cushion in case you suddenly lose your job or find yourself needing a new roof.
+Financial planners recommend you carry three to six months’ worth of expenses in a high-yield savings account, to give yourself a little bit of a cushion in case you suddenly lose your job or find yourself needing a new roof.

 3. Put it toward your retirement

 Life is expensive, incomes have been growing slowly, if at all, and many struggle to get by.
 But your $30,000 should give you the cover to contribute more to your employer-sponsored 401(k) plan, if you have one.
 The goal is to put away 10 to 15 percent of your earnings, including any match from your employer.
 You could also contribute to a traditional or Roth IRA, which come with more investment choices and similar tax benefits.

 4. Save for college

 Americans also find it challenging to save for college.
 Rising tuitions and financial pressures on families have helped push student loan debt to record levels.